stvcooke/rearc-quest/README.md

 I have shortened the README to only contain the request and fulfillment criteria, and some explanations on what I've done.

+Please see http://quest.kindcarp.com for pre-secret, and https://quest.kindcarp.com for post-secret, post-tls.

 ### Q. What do i have to do ?
 #####   1) Deploy the app in AWS and find the secret page.
 Use Linux 64-bit as your OS (Amazon Linux preferred)
 #####   2) Deploy the app in a Docker container.
 Use `node:10` as the base image